 With his second outing, we quickly learn a lot more about the Twelfth Doctor’s (Peter Capaldi) brusque and aloof personality, and what he chooses to prioritize every time he steps out into the field on a new case.
 This episode starts with the Doctor rescuing Journey Blue, a soldier who’s fighting a war against the Daleks in the far future, from certain death – but he’s unfortunately too late to save her brother from the same fate.
 Twelve doesn’t offer her much comfort about it, instead telling her to look on the bright side and be glad that she isn’t dead as well.
 When she tries to pull a gun on him to commandeer his vessel, he makes it very apparent that he responds to threats and intimidation attempts with nerves of steel, since he refuses to let some rando bully him around on his own ship.

-The Doctor’s distaste for the military hasn’t been highlighted for a long time now.
-During the Eleventh Doctor’s era, it was only touched upon in “The Time Of Angels” and “Cold War“, and it wasn’t the primary focus of those episodes like it was in “The Sontaran Stratagem” and “The Doctor’s Daughter“.
+The Doctor’s distaste for the military hasn’t been highlighted for a long time now: during the Eleventh Doctor’s era, it was only touched upon in “The Time Of Angels” and “Cold War” (and not to the same extent as “The Sontaran Stratagem” or “The Doctor’s Daughter“).
 In this episode, that character trait returns with a vengeance.
 The Doctor doesn’t like to work with soldiers because they’ll do whatever it takes to get a job done, however unethical it may be.
 They follow their orders to the word, and absolve themselves of any responsibility for their actions by deferring to a higher authority.
-Their shoot-first-and-ask-questions-later mentality can cause a lot of damage, as we’ve seen in a bunch of other episodes over the years.
-And they often try to use force and threats to get their way, like Journey does when she tries and fails to steal the Doctor’s TARDIS from him in the pre-titles sequence.
+Their shoot-first-and-ask-questions-later mentality can cause a lot of damage, and they often try to use force and threats to get their way, like Journey does when she tries and fails to steal the Doctor’s TARDIS from him.
 Of course, the Doctor harboring this kind of resentment towards soldiers everywhere makes him a massive hypocrite.
 He fought in the time war for centuries, and he apparently did a lot more shady stuff for his people than most of the human soldiers he’s encountered can even imagine.

 As we’ve seen before in Series 4, the Doctor is basically overcompensating – part of the reason why he turns his nose up at soldiers all the time is to distance himself from his own past.
 And ironically, he still thinks like one himself (particularly a commanding officer).
 “Into The Dalek” repeatedly emphasizes that the Twelfth Doctor has a coldly rational and pragmatic mindset.
 He can’t save a dead man walking from the inevitable demise he’s brought upon himself, so he moves right along and focuses on using what he learned from Ross’s death to save everyone else.
 As far as he’s concerned, he can’t afford to stop and mourn people’s deaths when every moment he wastes is vital.
-And throughout this season, he’ll go on to teach Clara to shrug off the deaths of unlucky redshirt characters as unfortunate collateral damage – to focus on the greater good.
+And throughout this season, he’ll go on to teach Clara to do the same, to focus on the greater good.
 The Doctor does show some level of respect to a soldier who gives her life to help him with his crazy plan, promising to honor her last wishes.
 At the end of the day, when Journey Blue asks to come with him in the TARDIS, he flatly rejects her because he doesn’t want the company of a soldier.
-This decision is motivated by pure prejudice that will go unchallenged until “The Caretaker”, when he finally gets called out on his hypocrisy.
+This decision is motivated by pure prejudice that will go unchallenged until “The Caretaker“, when he finally gets called out on his hypocrisy.